Stratio/valkiria/Readme.md

 ## Warning
 Do not use in production, is in Alpha version.
 You need to run the agent process with root privileges.
-For tests of several packages is also necessary, else will be skipped.
+To run the project test is also necessary to have root privileges.